Small scale equidistribution of Hecke eigenforms at infinity: Introduction

-The length scale of $B_H$ is of the order of $H^{-1}$ so we might expect equidistribution to hold all the way down to $H^{-1}\gg k^{-1}$, as this is the order of the de Broglie wavelength of $y^{k/2} f(z)$.
+as $H(k)$ tends to infinity with $k$.
+The length scale of $B_H$ is of the order $H^{-1}$, so we might expect equidistribution to hold all the way down to $H^{-1}\gg k^{-1}$, as this is the order of the de Broglie wavelength of $y^{k/2} f(z)$.

 Let $B:=B_1$.
 We will consider the following class of functions:

 where $C_{0}^\infty(M)$ consists of all smooth functions on $M=\GmodH$ decaying rapidly at the cusp, and such that the zero-th Fourier coefficient vanishes sufficiently high in the cusp.
 Given $\psi\in C_{0}^\infty(M, B)$, we investigate upper bounds and asymptotics for